This documentation is part of the "Projects with Books" initiative at zenOSmosis.

 - Acquire read lock on

-KeyIndexersrc/storage_engine/data_store.rs300 - Collect all packed offset values into
+RwLock<KeyIndexer>src/storage_engine/data_store.rs300 - Collect all packed values:

 Vec<u64>src/storage_engine/data_store.rs301 - Release lock immediately src/storage_engine/data_store.rs302